Spazio vitale: In Africa

 In Africa, the spazio vitale was to include large territories in North and East Africa.
-Regarding modern-day Italy as the heir to the Roman Empire, the Fascist regime utilized the precedent of historical Roman control of these territories to make land claims in North Africa.
-North Africa's coastline was regarded as of strategic importance to the Fascists' ambition of Mare Nostrum to allow Italy to dominate and control the Mediterranean Sea.
+Regarding modern-day Italy as the heir to the Roman Empire, the fascist regime utilized the precedent of historical Roman control of these territories to make land claims in North Africa.
+North Africa's coastline was regarded as of strategic importance to the fascists' ambition of Mare Nostrum to allow Italy to dominate and control the Mediterranean Sea.

-The Fascist regime emphasized the strategic importance of political and economic connection of Europe with Africa, and at times referred to the two continents in unison as "Eurafrica".
+The fascist regime emphasized the strategic importance of political and economic connection of Europe with Africa, and at times referred to the two areas in unison as "Eurafrica".
 As part of this position, the regime produced maps displaying hypothetical rail lines and hydroelectric grids extending from Africa to Italy through the Italian colony of Libya as proposals to more closely integrate Italy's African possessions with Italy itself.

-Art

-The intense feeling of spazio vitale was echoed through artistic movements such as Futurism headed by the Italian poet Filippo Tomaso Marinetti.
-It emphasised speed, technology, youth, and violence, and objects such as the car, the aeroplane, and the industrial city.
-It glorified modernity and aimed to liberate Italy from the weight of its past.
-It was largely a nationalistic movement and had flashy romantic visions of war and expansion thanks to the creation of new technology.